Road & footpath maintenance

 - North Road (Melbourne Road to Douglas Parade)

 - Old Geelong Road

 - Queen Street (Maidstone Street to Merton Street)

 - Melbourne Road (Freeway to Ferguson Street)

-Any maintenance requirement, eg damaged or raised footpath, may be reported to Council directly on 9932 1000 or lodge your complaint about the footpath online.
+Any maintenance requirement, eg damaged or raised footpath, may be reported to Council directly on 9932 1000.

 Laneways that are unmade (unsurfaced) are only maintained to a trafficable standard, this is a lower standard than the rest of the road network.
 This means there will be sections of laneways that hold water or may be uneven which will not require intervention from Council.
 Council has a rolling program to place and compact material in unconstructed laneways to ensure they are kept in this condition.